Spigell/lvm/README.md

 ## force

 flag for forced operation.
+Umount mountpoint and destroy old logical volume.
 Only in `remove` action.

+## recreate
+flag for create new logical volume if It's already created.
+Destroy old.
+Only in `create` action.